Tony falls ill and dreams of a talking fish who

 - Dream #5: Full revelation finally comes when Pussy appears as a fish and confesses that he has been working for the FBI.

 - Dream #6: In a 10-second sequence, Tony and his family sit down at the dinner table and celebrate his purchase of a boat and Meadow’s decision to go to Columbia University.
 (Now that he has rooted out and squashed Pussy’s betrayal, his family and his lifestyle are safe once again.
-So safe, in fact, that the scene looks and sounds like something out of Leave it to Beaver, rather than the typical Soprano dinner marked with sarcasm and backbiting.)
+So safe, in fact, that the scene looks and sounds like something out of Leave it to Beaver rather than the typical Soprano dinner marked by sarcasm and backbiting.)

 Chase possesses a high degree of alchemy, he transforms an episode that should have been a simple procedural into a magical and surreal funhouse.
 It is a very evocative episode.
 As always, Chase uses subtle connections and associations, both internal and external to the episode, to evoke our thoughts and emotions.
 The most notable external connection is to The Godfather: Big Pussy’s appearance here as a fish may very well be a reference to the famous “Luca Brasi sleeps with the fishes” scene.
 We might remember that Chase made another permuted reference to this same Godfather scene in last year’s season finale, when Chucky Signore was sent to sleep with the fishes with a gun pulled out of a fish: